-When I began my previous post, I imagined a short and sweet introduction to set up a lightly edited version of notes that I prepared for the student reporter whom I mentioned.
-Ironically—or is a better word “symptomatically? “pathetically?”—by the time I finished this introduction, it was already longish as an entire post, even though its subject concerned trade-offs caused by pressure for concision.
+Before I began my previous post, I imagined a quick introduction to set up a lightly edited version of notes that I prepared for the student reporter whom I mentioned.
+Ironically—or is that “symptomatically? “pathetically?”—by the time I finished, it was already long enough for a full post, although it was about pressure for concision.

-Before this introduction gets too long, here are the notes.
-As I said before, I did not manage to shrink them to sound-bite length, but I feel pretty good about them as brief talking points on a complex subject.
-I hope they do some good, nervous as I am about oversimplification.
-If you want documentation or expansion on these assertions, I back them up here in a way that is concise by book standards.
+Before this gets too long, let’s get to the notes.
+As I said last time, I did not manage to shrink them to a sound-bite, but I feel good about them as brief talking points on a complex subject– nervous as I am about oversimplification.
+If you want documentation on these assertions, I back them up here in a way that is concise by book standards.

 Notes for the Daily Beacon on Religious Trends

-You ask about mapping trends in Tennessee religion, with special reference to denominations.
-I would make four main points.
+You ask about trends in Tennessee religion, with special reference to denominations.
+I would make four key points.

 Thus a preliminary “rough sort” of denominations is into four quadrants: white Protestants, non-white (mainly black) Protestants, white Catholics, and non-white (mainly Latino/a) Catholics.